 5. You can’t install a business extension in a remote office or home office

 You have to dial employees at branch offices or at home offices using a ten digit phone number, not a three digit extension number.
 You can’t see who is on the phone and who is off the phone.

 6. Your business is moving.
-The new building has data cabling, but no traditional voice cabling.
+The new building does not have voice cabling.

-8. Your salespeople wish they could forward their direct dial business numbers to their mobile phones
+8. Your salespeople wish they could forward their business line to their mobile phone from anywhere

 How Business VoIP Overcomes These Challenges